ROCm/hipSPARSE/README.md

 # hipSPARSE
+> [!CAUTION]
+> The hipSPARSE repository is retired, please use the [ROCm/rocm-libraries](https://github.com/ROCm/rocm-libraries) repository

 hipSPARSE is a SPARSE marshalling library with multiple supported backends.
 It sits between your application and a 'worker' SPARSE library, where it marshals inputs to the backend library and marshals